mezcel/jq-tput-terminal/README.md

 A Scripture Rosary GUI on the Bash CLI.

-- Liturgical Calendar with Seasonal and Feast Day triggered events.
+- Liturgical Calendar (Paschal Full Moon) with Seasonal and Feast Day triggered events.
+- Vulgate Latin and NAB English Biblical translation database
 - Daily Mass Readings (scraped from usccb.org)
-- Chant Soundtrack ( Ogg Audio provided by [wikimedia.org](https://commons.wikimedia.org) / [archive.org](archive.org) )
+- Prayer Chant Soundtrack ( Ogg Audio provided by [wikimedia.org](https://commons.wikimedia.org) / [archive.org](archive.org) )

 ### About:

 This is a CLI GUI App.
 This App uses a slimmed down .json db which was ported from [electron-container](https://github.com/mezcel/electron-container).

-Recommended Use Cases:
+**Recommended Use Cases:**

 - "Busy Persons Retreat"
 - Run locally in a background terminal session for audio room ambiance or for use as an educational quick reference.
 - Host on a ssh/ssl network. (compatible, but not included in app)
     - ssh -p 22 host-user@ip.addr
     - [shellinabox](https://code.google.com/archive/p/shellinabox/) service to any Firefox, Chrome, Edge, ect. client.
+- Academic exercise and linguistic reference

 ### Requirement Dependencies: